 Let’s break down how children and IAQ relate:

 Why does IAQ affect children differently?

 If your child is part of the 1 in 13 children in the US that suffer from asthma, this can make them even more susceptible to indoor air quality problems.
-According to the Environmental Protection Agency, asthma is the leading cause of school absenteeism due to chronic illness, and there has been substantial evidence collected that indicates that poor IAQ issues such as mold and pet dander play a role in trigger asthma symptoms.
+According to the Environmental Protection Agency, asthma is the leading cause of school absenteeism due to chronic illness, and there has been substantial evidence collected that indicates that poor IAQ issues such as mold and pet dander play a role in triggering asthma symptoms.

-What affect does IAQ have on children?
+What effect does IAQ have on children?

 - Eye irritation